 Monday, March 19, 2018

 Betsy Struxness is a performer and photographer based in New York City.
-After graduating with a BFA in Dance from The Juilliard School, Betsy has gone on to all sorts of performing adventures from cruise ships to voiceovers, Broadway to TV, you name it.
+After graduating with a BFA in dance from the Juilliard School, Betsy has gone on to all sorts of performing adventures from cruise ships to voiceovers, Broadway to TV, you name it.
 On Broadway, Betsy made her debut with Wicked, and then very quickly joined the cast of Memphis right before its run into the Tonys.
 Her first originating experience was with Leap of Faith, to be joined in swift succession by Scandalous and Matilda.
-Her biggest honor to date though has been bringing the smash hit Hamilton from the workshop to off-Broadway to Broadway.
-Other credits include: Theater: Shakespeare in Love (Viola)-Virgina Rep; Wicked (ensemble, Nessarose u/s)-Chicago & San Francisco; All Shook Up (ensemble, Sandra & Natalie u/s)-1st National Tour; TV: Onion News Network, Broad City and Louie; Voiceovers: Checkers, Cinnamon Toast Crunch, Century Link, Shell, Geico, Stolichnaya, GoGurt.
-In between all that however, Betsy enjoys her free time as a traveler and photographer.
-Shooting everything from landscapes to portraits.
-Bridging the gap between the performer and photographer, you can check out Betsy’s semi-known Hamilton-inspired series: #StruxSelfie. www.betsystruxness.com Twitter and Instagram: @be_strux
+Her biggest honor to date, however, has been bringing the smash-hit Hamilton from the workshop to off-Broadway to Broadway.
+Other credits include theater, Shakespeare in Love (Viola) – Virgina Rep; Wicked (ensemble, Nessarose u/s) – Chicago & San Francisco; All Shook Up (ensemble, Sandra & Natalie u/s) – 1st National Tour; TV: Onion News Network, Broad City and Louie; Voiceovers: Checkers, Cinnamon Toast Crunch, Century Link, Shell, Geico, Stolichnaya and GoGurt.
+In between all of that, however, Betsy enjoys her free time as a traveler and photographer, shooting everything from landscapes to portraits.
+Bridging the gap between the performer and photographer, you can check out Betsy’s semi-known Hamilton-inspired series: #StruxSelfie.
+Find more at betsystruxness.com and on Twitter and Instagram @be_strux

 Event Video – Betsy Struxness